Privacy and personal information

 The length of time we keep your personal information depends on what it is and whether we have an ongoing need to retain it (for example, to provide you with a service you’ve requested).

-We may retain all personal information that we collect (on both our active systems and our archive systems), for as long as administratively necessary, in accordance with the council’s information retention policies and disposal schedule.
+We may retain all personal information that we collect (on both our active systems and our archive systems), for as long as administratively necessary, in accordance with our information retention policies and disposal schedule.

 What if you do not want to provide the personal information requested?